markushaslinger/simple-xplat-drawing/readme.md

 - Works on multiple platforms (tested Windows, Linux, Mac)
 - Based on SkiaSharp
   - via Avalonia UI
+- User click events are registered

+This library is meant for simple applications so only basic functions are available to keep the API easy to use.

 ## Sample Usage